LispCookbook/cl-cookbook/README.md

 - concatenate all markdown content into one file
 - change yaml frontmatters to a markdown title
-- delete the mark regions from the file
+- delete the marked regions from the file
 - make internal links work on the EPUB.
+- for the PDF, transform the big .md file to a typst file with Pandoc, then run `typst compile` on it.
+This produces a quality PDF.

 It uses some metadata in `metadata.txt`.